 18/3/13 – Edited

-It didn't matter what country, race, class or gender you are.
-All of the White Fang's victims died in a similar manner.
-Sakumo had not missed the irony of equality in death either.
-He had realised it during the horrors of his ANBU days after traipsing through the war torn land of Whirlpool.
-No matter how important you are, you would always end up dead with your body rotting away until even the mere memory of you was erased by time.
+Every child was told by their parent that they were special, unique, one of a kind.
+It gave them comfort: an anchor of purpose in world that grew steadily cold as they approached adulthood.
+Sakumo had learnt that no one of special.
+It didn't matter what nationality, race, class or gender you were.
+A steel kunai could still easily slip between your ribs.
+There was an ironic equality in death.
+Sakumo had realised it during the horrors of his ANBU days, after traipsing through the war torn land of Whirlpool.
+No matter how important you were, you would always end up dead with your body rotting away until even the mere memory of you was erased by time.

 Blood began to fill his mouth and the blade was wrenched away.
 The Iwa nin collapsed to the ground and gurgled, "K-Konoha… White… Fang…"